 Ya’an police arrested Wang Shurong, a volunteer reporter for the human rights news website 64 Tianwang, in February 2016.
 She is serving a sentence of six years on accusations of “undermining public security” and “picking quarrels and provoking trouble.”

-Wang’s most recent story for 64 Tianwang, published two days before her arrest, was about six petitioners from Sichuan being violently detained in Beijing city by Sichuan government officials, according to Radio Free Asia.
+Wang’s most recent story for 64 Tianwang, published two days before her arrest, was about six petitioners from Sichuan being violently detained in Beijing by Sichuan government officials, according to Radio Free Asia.

-On June 4, 2017, Ya’an Intermediate People’s Court rejected Wang’s appeal and upheld the original verdict and sentence.
+On June 4, 2017, the Ya’an Intermediate People’s Court rejected Wang’s appeal and upheld the original verdict and sentence.
 Lin told CPJ that Wang loudly condemned the court’s decision after hearing the verdict and that officials pressured Wang’s sister to not talk to media outlets.

 In September 2020, an individual who was involved in Wang’s case and wished to remain anonymous for fear of government retaliation told CPJ that she was being held at the Chengdu Women’s Prison in Sichuan province, and that she had often been placed in solitary confinement there.
 CPJ was unable to contact that person again in 2021.